abe-winter/abe-winter.github.io/_posts/2020-09-09-cannibals.md

 'Bigger than a feature' is a point here too.
 Platform features are inherently low-attention; they can't be hard to use, they're build to be ignored, and they have good reasons not to become complex.
 When on the other hand you have a thing someone *installed on purpose*, you have more leeway to innovate.
+A [cloud rando on twitter](https://twitter.com/film_girl/status/1245771681823477760) twists the Jobs line above and says 'you need to be building a product, not a feature'.

 ## Role of antitrust